-By now it is probably difficult to not have heard about that Teen USA beauty pageant in which Miss South Carolina answered the question why one fifth of the US population can’t locate the US on a world map in the most amazing and embarrassing fashion.
+By now it is probably difficult to not have heard about that Teen USA beauty pageant in which Miss South Carolina answered the question of why one-fifth of the US population can’t locate the US on a world map in the most amazing and embarrassing fashion.

 And that was news for me!